jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 After all, adapting to a new gameboard is where life lives.

 Yet instead of crossing today, many with dying tools try to demand others use them.
 Charles, looking for the words that'll make someone call him king; Soviet clerks, sure their slogans feed society.
 Neither had evil intentions—avoiding the pains of evolution is often blinding.
-Each is but an example of artificial selection at its worst—pushing a story to justify strangling the better tool so the old one survives just a little while longer—even though entropy catches up to everyone equally.
+Each is but an example of artificial selection at its worst—pushing a story to justify strangling the better tool so the old one survives just a little while longer—even though entropy grants no exceptions.

 Human civilization so often feels the pain of being mammoths because we don't know how to embrace starting over.
 If an astronaut can give up walking on the Moon, if we decry Charles, Auld, and so many others for being so obstinate, we have enough history at our backs today for us to be honest that each job, title, and profession is connected to a toolset, with a lifecycle, and thus when our tools age it's perhaps time to pre-empt evolution and pass the torch.